TomConlin/json_to_paths/README.md

 Example:
 To see what the distribution of most common `tags` in that file.

-Noting that the path agrument to the next '`jq`  call
+Noting that the path agrument to the next `jq`  call
    **".response|.data|.[]|.person|.tags|.[]"**
 is cut-n-paste from the next to last line of output from `json2jqpath.jq`  above.